Tracking Tortoises

 The Mission to Save a Galápagos Giant

-Join author Kate Messner on an a journey to the Galápagos Islands to see these incredible creatures up close and discover how cutting-edge technology is helping scientists to study and protect them.
+Join author Kate Messner and photographer Jake Messner on a journey to the Galápagos Islands to see these magnificent creatures up close and discover how cutting-edge technology is helping scientists to study and protect them.

 978-1-5415-9611-5